1995 Ford F-53 Center Bearing Part Numbers: E9TZ4817C vs F1TZ4817B Compared

 Here's the Deal

-Your 1995 F-53 with the 7.5L engine and 228" wheelbase may use either part number depending on build date.
+Yesterday your RV sat stranded with a failed center bearing — but choosing the right part number between E9TZ4817C and F1TZ4817B will have you back on the road tonight.
 E9TZ4817C was used on early 1995 production (typically before March 1995 build date), while F1TZ4817B was used on later production.
 Check your door jamb sticker for the build date, or measure the bearing housing - E9TZ4817C has a 2.5" diameter housing while F1TZ4817B has a 2.75" diameter housing.

 Gather These First